eveld/git-fundamentals/instructions/01_git_basics/configuration.md

 ## Task

-Verify that your Git configuration is correct by running the commands above.
-When you're ready, check the box below to continue.
+Configure your Git identity using the commands shown above.
+Set your name to "Lab Student" and your email to "student@instruqt.lab".
+Once configured, the task below will automatically complete.

 <instruqt-task id="git_configured"></instruqt-task>